pvlib/pvlib-python/README.md

 Also, if you use the pvlib iotools for data retrieval, please cite:

-  Jensen et al., (2023). pvlib iotools—Open-source Python functions for seamless access to solar irradiance data.
+  Jensen et al., (2023). "pvlib iotools—Open-source Python". functions for seamless access to solar irradiance data.
   Solar Energy, 266, 112092.
   https://doi.org/10.1016/j.solener.2023.112092